 Regardless of what type of grass you have in your lawn, regularly mowing it is one of the best ways to maintain a healthy lawn.
 And by following our tips, you will have a luscious lawn that your neighbours will envy!

-Remember to water your lawn regularly and put a seasonal lawn care plan in place as it will produce consistent results year after year.
+Remember to water your lawn regularly and work to a seasonal lawn care plan as it will produce consistent results year after year.
 And that’s how to mow your lawn like a pro!